Graduate Assistant Fact Sheet

 The Graduate School also sponsors a variety of professional development opportunities for graduate students each year that are designed to assist students with their academic and career endeavors.
 Each fall, a series of Grant Writing workshops is conducted to provide advanced graduate students with an overview of the grant writing process within various broad disciplines.
 Additionally, a Career Exploration workshop is conducted, which provides an opportunity for students to network with Graduate School alumni and learn about career pathways outside of the academy.
 Every spring, the annual Graduate Exhibition is held, which showcases and celebrates graduate research and creative accomplishments across all disciplines.
 The Exhibition places special emphasis on communicating research and creative scholarship to a general audience, which presents an important professional development opportunity by challenging graduate students to present their work in clear, comprehensible terms to individuals outside of their fields.
 There are several workshops that take place prior to this event to assist students with developing their posters and their presentation skills.

 In addition to the above, the Graduate School sponsors several workshops and conferences that are designed to focus on important emerging issues or topics of interest in any given year, including workshops to promote best practices for Graduate Faculty that have a student-centered focus (e.g. mentoring).
-An annual Town Hall specifically for graduate students is hosted in the fall for the purposes of open dialogue and communication with the Provost, the Vice Provost for Graduate Education, and the Vice President for Research, who all serve as panelists for this open forum, Q&A event.
+Town Halls specifically for graduate students have also been hosted for the purposes of open dialogue and communication with the Provost, the Vice Provost for Graduate Education, and the Vice President for Research, who all served as panelists for this open forum, Q&A event.

 The Graduate School supports the Graduate Writing Center (GWC), an important resource to aid in students’ academic and career development by providing free one-to-one peer consultations and interactive workshops for Penn State graduate students across all disciplines and all levels of writing ability, in order to improve their writing skills.